Unix System Laboratories: Legacy

 The acquisition of USL never really worked out for Novell, and was followed by Novell's misguided acquisitions of WordPerfect and Quattro Pro in another attempt to compete head-to-head with Microsoft.
 In particular, the "SuperNOS" project never achieved fruition.

-Novell announced the sale of Unix to the Santa Cruz Operation, coincident with a licensing arrangement with Hewlett Packard, in September 1995.
+Novell announced the sale of Unix to the Santa Cruz Operation, coincident with a licensing arrangement with Hewlett-Packard, in September 1995.
 Following another change of ownership, the renamed The SCO Group and the Unix System V source base became elements of the SCO–Linux disputes.
 After The SCO Group went bankrupt, the SCO products using the Unix System V source base were purchased by UnXis, later renamed to Xinuos.

 Although it never took off within the industry, C++ Standard Components remained in the development kits for Novell UnixWare, later SCO UnixWare, into the 2000s.
 Tuxedo was acquired by BEA Systems in the 1990s, and then upon that firm being acquired became part of Oracle Fusion Middleware.

+Novell was acquired by The Attachmate Group in 2011.
+The Attachmate Group was acquired by Micro Focus in 2014.
+Micro Focus was later acquired by OpenText in 2023.